peterkuria/ccie-rsv5-inint-all-IOU-2/BGP.md

 bgp auto-summary

-You can apply summarisation anyweher as long as the subnet exists in the BGP table(required on routing table) aggregate-address [network] [mask] [args]
+You can apply summarisation anywhere as long as the subnet exists in the BGP table(required on routing table) aggregate-address [network] [mask] [args]

 Ip routing | Cisco Ios routing: BGP command reference